justynapt/geneticimprovementofsoftware.github.io/keynote.md

 perma: /keynote/
 ---

-### **Keynote speaker**
+### **Keynote Presentation: "Industrial experience of Genetic Improvement in Facebook",**

 This year's Workshop on Genetic Improvement Keynote presentation will be given by Nadia Alshahwan.
+She will discuss the use of Genetic Improvement at Facebook.

 ![](./profile_images/nadia.jpeg)